startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

     Dynamic Programming (DP) is a powerful algorithmic technique used to solve a wide range of optimization problems.
 It's a cornerstone of technical interviews, and LeetCode provides an extensive collection of DP problems to help you master this crucial skill.
 In this comprehensive guide, we'll explore LeetCode's top DP problems, dissecting their statements, approaches, solution strategies (Top-Down and Bottom-Up), and identifying similar problems across various DP patterns.

     Minimum Cost Climbing Stairs (Problem #746)
     Problem Statement: You are given an array cost where cost[i] represents the cost of climbing the i-th stair.
     You can start climbing from either the 0-th or 1-st stair.
 Each time you can either climb one or two steps.
 Return the minimum cost to reach the top of the floor.

     Approach:
     This problem exhibits a classic Dynamic Programming pattern where the minimum cost to reach a stair is the minimum of the costs of reaching the previous two stairs plus the cost of the current stair.

     Top-Down Approach (Recursive with Memoization):
     We define a recursive function minCostClimbingStairsTopDown, which takes the current index n and the array cost as inputs.
     Within this function, we recursively call itself for the previous two stairs (if they exist) and memoize the results to avoid redundant calculations.

-    Finally, we return the minimum cost to reach the n-th stair. def minCostClimbingStairsTopDown(cost, n, memo):
+    Finally, we return the minimum cost to reach the n-th stair.

+    def minCostClimbingStairsTopDown(cost, n, memo):
-        if n <= 1:
+        if n <= 1: # 2 BASE cases encoded here!
             return cost[n]
         if memo[n] != -1:
             return memo[n]
         memo[n] = min(minCostClimbingStairsTopDown(cost, n-1, memo), minCostClimbingStairsTopDown(cost, n-2, memo)) + cost[n]